pauldubois98/AI-MythsReality/notes.md

 then, we can also follow the process of trial and error, even for very complex machine, like the one able to eat an image and throw out a label
 [show evolution of the predictions + accuracy on ~10 images while training] this is how you teach a computer to recognize digits, and by extension writting

+if you want to generate an image from a label, you can reverse your architecture & train again (NB: this is *very* simplified)